What is Self Managed Super?

 There are various rules governing how to set up and administer an SMSF:

-- It must be established for the sole purpose of serving as a retirement fund for its members.
+- The sole purpose of establishing a self managed super fund is to serve as a retirement fund for its members.

 - A fund can have up to four members.
 All members must also be individual trustees.
 If a corporate trustee is used then each member must be a director of corporate trustee.